meabed/graphql-upload-ts/README.md

 The following environments are known to be compatible:

-- [Node.js](https://nodejs.org) versions 10, 12 and 14.
-However, should still work in Node 8 for some time even though the unit tests fail in Node 8.
+- [Node.js](https://nodejs.org) versions 10, 12, 13 and 14.
+It works in Node 8 even though the unit tests fail.
 - [Koa](https://koajs.com)
   - [`koa-graphql`](https://npm.im/koa-graphql)
   - [`apollo-server-koa`](https://npm.im/apollo-server-koa) (inbuilt)